 Charlie, morbidly obese, murderous mafiosi adviser to…

 Janey, pop music goddess, a celebrity with peculiarly sharp teeth and disturbing eating habits that are about to be revealed to the public by an ambitious young paparazzo.

 And then there’s Johnny, Andrew’s partner, a psychopath with a heart of gold who’s on a mission to murder as many celebrities as possible.

 Will Andrew be able to reconcile the demands of so many different and desperate characters, and who’s going to end up dead?

-Please find to follow four sample chapters (taken, more or less, from the beginning and middle of the story) from Dying To Be Famous
+Please find to follow four sample chapters (taken, more or less, from the beginning and middle of the story) from ‘I Really Really Want It’.

-In this first extract from DTBF we meet Janey, international superstar; mad, bad, dangerous to know and possibly a vampire…
+In this first extract from IRRWI we meet Janey, international superstar; mad, bad, dangerous to know and possibly a vampire…

 JANEY.
 MAKING AN ENTRANCE